-9.9.3 Existing Information and Need for Additional Information
+9.9.3.
+Existing Information and Need for Additional Information

-During the 1980s study efforts, habitat characterization and mapping in the middle reach of the mainstem Susitna River was conducted at a relatively coarse scale; mainstem habitat types that were representative of distinct functional hydrology and channel morphology were identified.
-Under this system, the Susitna River was classified into seven mainstem habitat types: mainstem channel, side channel, side slough, upland slough, tributary mouth, tributary, and lakes, defined by source water and hydrologic connectivity (Trihey 1982, ADF&G 1983a).
+During the 1980s study efforts, habitat characterization and mapping in the Middle River mainstem were conducted at a relatively coarse scale; mainstem habitat types that were representative of distinct functional hydrology and channel morphology were identified.
+Under this system, the Susitna River was classified into seven mainstem habitat types: mainstem channel, side channel, side slough, upland slough, tributary mouth, tributary, and lakes, defined by source water and hydrologic connectivity (Trihey 1982; ADF&G 1983a).
 For example, side channels were described as side channels that carried less than 10 percent of the mainstem flow, whereas sloughs were identified as having a water source derived from some combination of groundwater, tributaries, and/or local runoff.
 Upland sloughs, unlike side sloughs, were those that were disconnected from mainstem flows at their heads.
-These seven mainstem habitat types were mapped in the middle river based on aerial photography and were given individual alpha-numeric identifiers such as "Slough 22" (ADF&G 1983a).
+These seven mainstem habitat types were mapped in the Middle River based on aerial photography and were given individual alphanumeric identifiers such as "Slough 22" (ADF&G 1983a).
 Subsequent sampling of fish populations and collection of water quality and habitat suitability data were conducted in subsets of the mapped habitats.
-Additional habitat characterization and mapping efforts developed during the 1980s defined unique categories of river habitat based on clear or turbid water conditions under specific flows, in combination with presence or absence of open water leads during winter (Steward and Trihey 1984) or hydrologic zones (ADF&G 1983a, ADF&G 1983b).
-The habitat categories were focused on main channel and side channel habitats in intensively studied areas in an attempt to scale the information up to the entire Middle Susitna River Reach for simulating the relationship between habitat and flow.
+Additional habitat characterization and mapping efforts developed during the 1980s defined unique categories of river habitat based on clear or turbid water conditions under specific flows, in combination with presence or absence of open water leads during winter (Steward and Trihey 1984) or hydrologic zones (ADF&G 1983a, 1983b).
+The habitat categories were focused on main channel and side channel habitats in intensively studied areas in an attempt to scale the information up to the entire Middle Susitna River Segment for simulating the relationship between habitat and flow.

-Very little habitat information has been collected in the upper Susitna River.
-In the early 2000s, ADF&G conducted sampling in the upper Susitna River sub-basin as part of its Alaska Freshwater Fish Inventory (AFFI) program (Buckwalter 2011a).
+Very little habitat information has been collected in the Upper Susitna River.
+In the early 2000s, the Alaska Department of Fish and Game (ADF&G) conducted sampling in the Upper Susitna River sub-basin as part of its Alaska Freshwater Fish Inventory (AFFI) program (Buckwalter 2011a).
 These surveys were focused on documenting fish presence and collecting reach-level habitat data in medium and large tributary drainages (Buckwalter 2011b).
 The AFFI habitat studies were conducted at a scale that is not necessarily informative for understanding impacts to fish use or productivity.
 Because the upper river surveys were focused on fish inventory, they applied a dispersed sampling design that covered 60 streams; however, habitat data were collected at only one transect per stream.
 The scale of these historic data collection efforts limits their applicability for evaluating fish-habitat relationships and the potential for changes in fish habitat use throughout the Susitna River as a result of hydropower facility development and operation.

-To augment the historic habitat data, this study will characterize and map aquatic habitat at finer scales than did the 1980's studies, including to the mesohabitat level in the main channel and tributaries.
-Mapping of off-channel habitats will include refinements to the typing of off-channel habitats, quantification of edge habitat in off-channel habitats, and typing and habitat metric sub-sampling in sloughs.
+To augment the historic habitat data, this study will characterize and map aquatic habitat at finer scales than did the 1980s studies, including to the mesohabitat level in the main channel and tributaries.
+Mapping of off-channel habitats will include refinements to the typing of off-channel habitats and typing and habitat metric sub-sampling in sloughs.